Background:

 E. Vero cell line containing DENV-1 Renilla luciferase-Neomycin gene-replicon

-- Engineering targeted mutations into WNV, resulting in attenuated viral strains that could potentially be used for vaccine development.
+• Engineering targeted mutations into WNV, resulting in attenuated viral strains that could potentially be used for vaccine development.

-State of Development:
+State of Development

-- The assay system has been established.
+• The assay system is established.

 Pei-Yong Shi, PhD